ChrisDuffley/stationPlaylist/readme.md

 * Time-based broadcast profiles feature has been removed.
 * Window-Eyes command layout for SPL Assistant has been removed.
 Window-Eyes command layout users will be migrated to NVDA layout.
 * When errors are found in encoder settings, it is no longer necessary to switch to Studio window to let NVDA reset settings to defaults.
 You must now switch to an encoder from encoders window to let NVDA reset encoder settings.
+* The title of encoder settings dialog for SAM encoders now displays encoder format rather than encoder position.

 ## Version 20.05